Phazorknight/Cogito/Readme.md

   - Chest (item container)
   - Wheel (press and hold interactable)
   - Hazard Zone (Area3D that drains a player attribute)
+  - Lightzone (Area that adds to player brightness)
   - Items:
 	- Flashlight (combine with batteries to recharge)
 	- Battery (used to recharge Flashlight by combining them)